AdobeDocs/experience-manager-screens.en/help/user-guide/managing-displays.md

 The **DEVICES** Panel provides information on the device configs.

-Click on the (**...**) in the top right corner in the **DEVICES** panel to add device configs and update devices.
+Select (**...**) in the top-right corner in the **DEVICES** panel so you can add device configs and update devices.

-Additionally, click on the device config to view properties, assign a device, or delete it completely.
+Also, click the device config to view properties, assign a device, or delete it completely.

 ![chlimage_1-13](assets/chlimage_1-13.png)

 #### The Next Steps {#the-next-steps}

-Once you complete creating a display for your location, you need to assign a channel for your display.
+When you complete creating a display for your location, assign a channel for your display.

 See [Assign Channels](channel-assignment.md) for more details.